All Episodes

 Because there's Obama on the verge of executive amnesty, and he's waiting and waiting and waiting, and he's going to wait as long as he can.

-And Rubio was saying the gang of eight bill was their effort to get out in front of it, make sure Obama didn't get away with doing it on the executive amnesty side and sort of get Republicans in the game.
+And Rubio was saying the Gang of Eight bill was their effort to get out in front of it, make sure Obama didn't get away with doing it on the executive amnesty side and sort of get Republicans in the game.

 And you know how it went.

-Didn't fly with the Tea Party.
+Didn't fly with the Teeth Party.

 Welcome back, my friends.